United States invasion of Afghanistan: Taliban vs. Northern Alliance (1996–2001)

 In 1996, with military support from Pakistan and financial support from Saudi Arabia, the Taliban seized Kabul and founded the Islamic Emirate of Afghanistan.
 They imposed their fundamentalist interpretation of Islam in areas under their control, issuing edicts forbidding women to work outside the home or attend school and requiring them to abide by harsh rules on veiling and seclusion.

 After the Taliban takeover of Kabul, Massoud retreated north to his native Panjshir Valley and formed a resistance movement against the Taliban, called the United Front or the Northern Alliance.
 In addition to Massoud's Tajik force, the United Front included Uzbeks under the former PDPA general Abdul Rashid Dostum and Hazara factions.
 (Note: The Hazaras are a minority ethnic group adhering to Shia Islam who live in the mountains of central Afghanistan.)
 The Northern Alliance received varying degrees of support from Russia, Iran, and India.
 Like the Taliban, Massoud also raised money by trafficking drugs.
 By 2001, the Taliban controlled 80% of the country, with the Northern Alliance confined to the country's northeast corner.

 Al-Qaeda

-After nearly five years of shelter, bin Laden was expelled from Sudan in 1996 and arrived in Jalalabad, Afghanistan.
+After almost five years of shelter, bin Laden was expelled from Sudan in 1996 and arrived in Jalalabad, Afghanistan.
 He had founded al-Qaeda in the late 1980s to continue jihad after the end of the Soviet–Afghan War.
 He moved al-Qaeda's operations to eastern Afghanistan and developed a close relationship with the Taliban.
 However some key Taliban members, such as the foreign minister Wakil Muttawakil, disapproved of the alliance with al-Qaeda because bin Laden's terrorist activities were complicating the Taliban's quest for international recognition of their government.
 In 2000, Muhammad Umar visited bin Laden and forbade him from attacking the United States while he was a guest of the Taliban.
 During the 1990s, the CIA and Delta Force planned several operations to kill or capture bin Laden, but President Bill Clinton never ordered them to proceed.